kaw092/final-paper-beng183/Final_Paper.md

 ATCk(d) denotes the ATC codes at the Kth level.
 This is then used to calculate Therapeutic similarity:

 ![TS_equation2](https://i.imgur.com/btjOcUw.gif)</br>
-d1 and d2 are the two drugs represented as nodes to be connected or not and n ranges from 1 to 5, representing all possible ATC levels.
+* d1 and d2 are the two drugs represented as nodes to be connected or not</br>
+* n ranges from 1 to 5, representing all possible ATC levels.	</br>

   -Therapeutic similarity can be understood to be a measure of effectiveness of a drug pair.
   -This value determines the width of the edge connecting the two nodes.
 No edge means no similarity.